 What Wages and Benefits Can I Expect?

-The median wage in 2016 for Chemical Engineers in California is $101,957 annually, or $49.02 hourly.
-The median wage for Chemical Engineers in San Diego County is $112,771 annually, or $54.21 hourly.
+The median wage in 2016 for Chemical Engineers in California was $101,957 annually, or $49.02 hourly.
+The median wage for Chemical Engineers in San Diego County was $112,771 annually, or $54.21 hourly.
 The median is the point at which half of the workers earn more and half earn less.

 Most Engineers receive a good benefit package including health and life insurance, vacation, sick leave, and a retirement plan.